ksackvil/CMPT-275/index.md

 ### Quickstart Guide

-Our subversion repository is located at https://github.com/ksackvil/CMPT-275
+Our subversion repository is located at [this Github repo](https://github.com/ksackvil/CMPT-275).

 To get access to our source code you can download the zip file [here](https://github.com/ksackvil/CMPT-275), or you can use git via the following command: